 Thus, while this aspect of testing is critical in understanding how persons are treated at the initial stage of home seeking, it cannot tell the complete story of how individuals are processed and what their ultimate treatment will be.
 Notwithstanding, experience dictates that the initial contact with and treatment by a housing provider are often where most problems arise when it comes to housing bias.
 Thus, initial experiences in ascertaining availability remain important factors in determining if housing bias is practiced.

 Review of the Test Results

 A review of the rental tests in the most recent battery of testing showed:

-A difference in treatment in one test based on national origin.
+There were no difference in treatment found in either the race or national origin tests.